lxvm/AutoBZ.jl/paper/paper.md

 in response function calculations in solid-state physics.
-Designed on open-source software principles and written in Julia [@bezansonJuliaFreshApproach2017], our package enables high-order accurate and automatically-converging optical conductivity and DOS calculations at challenging sub-meV energy scales and serves as an extensible framework for future projects on materials response phenomena.
+Designed on open-source software principles and written in Julia [@bezansonJuliaFreshApproach2017], our package enables high-order accurate and automatically-converging optical conductivity and density of states calculations at challenging sub-meV energy scales using adaptive integration algorithms proposed in Ref. [@kayeAutomaticHighorderAdaptive2023].
-In AutoBZ.jl, we have reproduced adaptive integration algorithms proposed in Ref. [@kayeAutomaticHighorderAdaptive2023] and extended them to the problem of the optical conductivity with the goal of studying strongly interacting systems with sufficient energy resolution, i.e. sub-meV, to elucidate the various effects of interactions, dispersion, and spin-orbit coupling.
+AutoBZ.jl also serves as an extensible framework for future projects on materials response phenomena, and our goal is to use it to study strongly interacting systems with sufficient energy resolution, i.e. sub-meV, to elucidate the various effects of interactions, dispersion, and spin-orbit coupling.
 In particular, we believe the DMFT [@georgesDynamicalMeanfieldTheory1996a] community will benefit from this package, either as a post-processing tool for experimental predictions, such as the calculation presented in \autoref{fig:oc}, or as an inner-loop calculation, such as for ensuring charge self-consistency.
+We also expect AutoBZ.jl to have a broad impact on the electronic structure community by providing, for example, accurate benchmarks for comparison with experimental spectra, and a robust, automated approach for high-throughput screenings and machine learning of materials properties.

 # Statement of need

 In recent years, open source DFT codes combined with tools such as Wannier90 [@mostofiWannier90ToolObtaining2008] have enabled high-throughput materials searches by robustly calculating the electronic structure of many metals and crystals from first principles [@vitaleAutomatedHighthroughputWannierisation2020].
-To compare theory and experiment, the last step in predicting the electronic and optical properties of these solids is calculating integrals to obtain quantities such as the dielectric function, the density of states (DOS), and the Hall conductivity.
+To compare theory and experiment, the last step in predicting the electronic and optical properties of these solids is calculating integrals to obtain quantities such as the dielectric function, the density of states, and the Hall conductivity.
 Often the details of the electronic structure may very sensitively control the resonant features of these observable quantities, which makes it crucial that this final step in many material-realistic calculations be as accurate as possible and reflect underlying theoretical predictions [@kratzerBasicsElectronicStructure2019].
-Most existing libraries that perform Brillouin-zone integration to compute optical conductivity, including [@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016], are restricted to using uniform integration grids despite the fact the conductivity integrand may be nearly singular.
+Most existing libraries that perform Brillouin-zone integration to compute the optical conductivity, including [@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016], are restricted to using uniform integration grids despite the fact the conductivity integrand may be nearly singular at resonances.
 In practice, this means integration grids must become very dense to attain good accuracy and quickly become time or memory-limited even for modest problems.
-Clearly, improved algorithms derived from standard techniques in applied math can bring new light to response function calculations that were previously intractable.
+Our work employs automatic and adaptive integration algorithms that provide the confidence to perform accurate response function calculations with enough speed to access energy scales that were previously intractable.

 # Design principles